 Deposits.
-The Governmental Accounting Standards Board has adopted accounting principles generally accepted in the United States of America (GAAP), which includes standards to categorize deposits to give an indication of the level of custodial credit risk assumed by the Agency at June 30, 2011.
-If bank deposits at year end are not entirely insured or collateralized by the Agency or by its agent in the Agency's name, the Agency must disclose the custodial credit risk that exists.
-The Agency's deposits with financial institutions are comprised of bank demand deposits and certificates of deposit.
-The Federal Depository Insurance Corporation (FDIC) provides insurance for the City's deposits with financial institutions up to \$250,000 for the combined total of all savings deposits and unlimited coverage for non-interest bearing transaction accounts.
+This is the risk that in the event of a bank failure, the Agency's deposits may not be returned.
+The Federal Depository Insurance Corporation (FDIC) provides insurance for the Agency's deposits on up to \$250,000 for the combined total of all interest bearing accounts at each financial institution and unlimited coverage for non-interest bearing transaction accounts.
 Deposits in excess of FDIC coverage with institutions participating in the Oregon Public Funds Collateralization Program are considered fully collateralized.
-As of June 30, 2011, none of the Agency's bank balances were exposed to credit risk.
+As of June 30, 2012, none of the Agency's bank balances were exposed to credit risk.
+The Agency does not have a formal policy for custodial credit risk.